ben-wes/perlin.2d/README.md

 # perlin.2d
-2D perlin noise for Pure Data (pd) - control signal input/output
+2D perlin noise for Pure Data (Pd) - control signal input/output

 Install by adding a folder `perlin.2d` with these files to one of pd's paths.
 The abstraction `perlin.2d` expects the arguments: